Do you find that it is still important to show new patient videos on day 1 and day 2? If so, which ones do you recommend?

 - It’s got to be relevant—every word and concept needs to count

 This was the thinking behind our two newest videos.

 Let’s Get Started is designed for the first visit.
-It was designed to be a one-and-done video shown on the first visit.
+It was designed to provide a quick orientation explaining what makes chiropractic different.

 What We Found is a pre-report video, typically shown on the second visit.
-Practices deeply entrenched in a two-visit video protocol will show both videos, but that’s probably unnecessary.
+Practices who use a two-visit new patient onboarding protocol show both videos.